-Notes on how to make the start of a story engaging
+(or how to make the start of your story more engaging)

 Now more than ever, a great opening is crucial to a story.
 Think what you’re competing with for entertainment – films, the Internet, cable television.
 Why should someone read your story instead of zoning out to Candy Crush?
 How can lines of words on a page compete with all that?
 You’ve probably got a paragraph or two, then – next!

 Writing an opening that grabs readers by the cheeks and won’t let go until they agree to stay to the end is maybe one of the hardest, and yet most important, aspects of the narrative process.
 As an editor at The Forge Literary Magazine, I read a heap of submissions.
 If your opening doesn’t say, sit back, settle in, the time you spend listening to this story will be time well spent, then I’m going to move on.

 So how do you write a great opening?

 Writing is a craft.
 It takes years of hard work to perfect.
 But if you’re struggling to get a story going, here are a few tips that might help.